e271828e/Flight.jl/docs/notes/design/framework_spec.md

 a deliberate user action is a natural sync point, and the counters record what was forgiven.

-**Deadline law: absolute schedule with bounded debt.** Boundary deadlines come from the map; a frame exceeding its wall budget `h/p` leaves debt that subsequent frames repay by running short or waitless — the long-run rate is exact and ms-scale hiccups (GC, scheduler) are invisible.
+**Deadline law: absolute schedule with bounded debt.** Frame deadlines come from the map; a frame exceeding its wall budget `h/p` leaves debt that subsequent frames repay by running short or waitless — the long-run rate is exact and ms-scale hiccups (GC, scheduler) are invisible.
 Debt beyond a threshold (a few frames' worth) is